 Graduate School of Arts & Sciences Policy

 Candidates for admission may not register until they receive a formal statement of acceptance.
 A new graduate student usually completes registration during the week prior to the beginning of classes after arriving on campus.
-Graduate students should consult their department or program for detailed instructions concerning registration.
+Graduate students should consult their department or program for detailed instructions concerning registration and additionally consult the Graduate School of Arts & Sciences Policy for Adding or Dropping Courses.